sunnydevops2022/DevOps/ubuntu/devops_real_time_project/project_1/kubernetes_installation_p1.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-### Enter the following to create a directory for the cluster: To start using your cluster, you need to run the following as a regular user:
+### Enter the following to create a directory for the cluster: To start using your cluster, you need to run the following as a regular user
 ```
 sudo mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config